cloudaloe/data-obtainer/README.md

 ## Usage

-Each run of this program captures and appends the current state for the databases defined to it at databases/databases.cfg.
+Each run of this program captures and appends the __current__ state for the databases defined to it at databases/databases.cfg.
+Information is time-stamped as UTC time.
-To run it, CD to the directory containing this project's jar, and run:
+To run this program, CD to the directory containing this project's jar, and run:

 _java -classpath "data-obtainer-0.1.0-SNAPSHOT-standalone.jar;mysql-connector-java-5.1.21-bin.jar" clojure.main -m data-obtainer.core > out.log_

-It captures the current status from all defined servers and appends it to the data store (currently a simple CSV file).
-Data is time-stamped as UTC time.
+It captures the current state from all defined servers and appends it to the data store (currently a simple CSV file).
 View the accumulated data in data.csv.
 If using Excel, make sure to make a copy as opening it in Excel will block accumulation of more data.
 It's OK to delete this file for starting fresh.